-In bringing together these essays, “Romantic Psychosis” offers ways to engage Lacan’s conception of psychosis in Seminar III with Romantic texts and lives, and engage feminist responses to Lacan’s theories, so as to push against some standard assumptions in Romantic studies concerning the male gaze, body/mind segregation, and past/present noncontinuity.
-The volume takes as its historical field the problematic of Romantic psychology: the Romantic period was the seedbed of Freudian psychoanalysis with its attention to subjectivity, affect, the psyche, dream visions and nightmares, and the realization of an inhabited unconscious.
-Lacanian interpretations and innovations in Freudian theory have meant that a Lacanian lens reveals the socio-political field in ways not otherwise available.
-As Daniela Garofalo and David Sigler note, “Lacan matters for a politicized study of culture,” and that if “the quintessentially Romantic project of subject-formation tends to get caught up, irredeemably, in its impasses,” that this reveals even more the lacks that inform subjective experience and cultural expression (Lacan and Romanticism, xi, xviii).
+In bringing together these essays, Romantic Psychosis offers ways to engage Lacan’s conception of psychosis in Seminar III with Romantic texts and lives and to engage feminist responses to Lacan’s theories, so as to push against some standard assumptions in Romantic studies concerning the male gaze, body/mind segregation, and past/present noncontinuity.
+The volume takes as its historical field the problem of Romantic psychology: the Romantic period was the seedbed of Freudian psychoanalysis with its attention to subjectivity, affect, the psyche, dream visions and nightmares, and the realization of an inhabited unconscious.
+Lacanian interpretations and innovations in Freudian theory have meant that a Lacanian lens reveals the sociopolitical field in ways not otherwise available.
+As Daniela Garofalo and David Sigler note, “Lacan matters for a politicized study of culture,” and if “the quintessentially Romantic project of subject-formation tends to get caught up, irredeemably, in its impasses,” this further reveals the lacks that inform subjective experience and cultural expression (xi, xviii).
 Even more situating is the problem of Romantic crisis, whether the trauma of revolution or that of war’s aftermath.
 Psychoanalytic theory provides the essays’ main lens as a generative conceptual structure for thinking through moments of cultural crisis during the Romantic period.
-In taking on the conspiracy of language and psychopathology at the level of cultural crisis, “Romantic Psychosis” seeks not only to participate in current debates about neurocosmopolitanism, but also to use it as a bridge to larger-scale thinking about the ways in which the particularities of the past and of our peculiar present are knotted together and interlaced in ways that speak to the knots in psychic registers (Imaginary-Real-Symbolic) that Lacan theorizes.
+In taking on the conspiracy of language and psychopathology at the level of cultural crisis, Romantic Psychosis seeks not only to participate in current debates about neurocosmopolitanism but also to use it as a bridge to larger-scale thinking about how the particularities of the past and of our peculiar present are knotted together and interlaced in ways that speak to the knots in psychic registers (Imaginary-Real-Symbolic) that Lacan theorizes.

 More largely, the essays are grounded in the eventfulness of Romanticism.
 They are premised on the idea that what the Romantics developed has great currency for us today.
-Innovative ways to recognize and engage with the female specular gaze, creative ways to grapple with materiality, and expressions of culturally inscribed psychosis resonate particularly with our own crises of political, environmental, and psychic undoings.
-Perhaps even more does the unraveling of cultural institutions structured by heteronormativity cry out for a Romantically-informed intervention.
-In offering a wider perspective for the particular and shared concerns of the three essays, Carlson not only brings out the their congruencies while responding to the way each offers a different entry into thinking about “Romantic psychosis”; she also offers a way to think more deeply about what it means to leverage a term like “psychosis” to interrogate adjacencies between past and present critical times, and between language and the law during psychotically destabilized periods of crisis.
+Innovative approaches to recognize and engage with the female specular gaze, creative ways to grapple with materiality, and expressions of culturally inscribed psychosis resonate particularly with our own crises of political, environmental, and psychic undoings.
+Perhaps even more so does the unraveling of cultural institutions structured by heteronormativity cry out for a Romantically-informed intervention.
+In offering a wider perspective for the particular and shared concerns of the three essays, Carlson not only brings out the their congruencies while responding to the way each offers a different entry into thinking about “Romantic psychosis”; she also offers a way to think more deeply about what it means to leverage a term like “psychosis” to interrogate adjacencies between past and present critical times and between language and the law during psychotically destabilized periods of crisis.